iterative/dvc.org/content/docs/api-reference/open.md

 ## Example: Accessing private repos

-This is just a matter of using the right `repo` argument, for example an SSH URL (requires that the
+This is a matter of using the right `repo` argument, for example an SSH URL (requires that the
 [credentials are configured](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
 locally):